I want to understand what compensation will be used when calculating my pension

 As you move through your career, you may have periods of time between cures or on an unpaid leave of absence.
 The Clergy Pension Plan allows you to earn CS and remain Active during breaks in service by paying assessments personally for up to 24 months.
 Payments must be paid on time each month in order to remain Active under the plan.

-This personal assessment can be based on 1/12th of the Hypothetical Minimum Compensation (HMC), which is expected to be $1,500 per month in 2018, or 1/12th of your Highest Average Compensation (HAC).
+This personal assessment can be based on 1/12th of the Hypothetical Minimum Compensation (HMC), which is $1,500 per month in 2018, or 1/12th of your Highest Average Compensation (HAC).
 You choose whichever is best for you.

 - If you pay assessments on 1/12th of the HMC or 1/12th of your HAC, provided it is above the HMC, you will earn one month of CS toward your pension and life insurance benefits as well as the Medicare Supplement Health Plan subsidy.